RobertKozak/MonoMobile.Views/README.markdown

 WHAT'S NEW
 ==========

+Tavis Smith has  a blog post entitled "MonoMobile.MVVM, Round 1" which is a quick Hello World introduction to MonoMobile.MVVM.

+You can find it here: http://legomaster.net/2011/06/monomobile-mvvm-round-1/

+This looks like it can be a great resource.

 Released Beta 0.8

 It is almost done.
 I have a few more things to look into like: